coveo/search-ui-extensions/adr/ADR-template.md

 ## Common Pitfalls

-[ List and common mistakes that you saw during development of your feature ]
+[ List any common mistakes that you saw during development of your feature ]

 ---